2.5 Therapeutic Exercise Principles

 Closed vs Open Kinetic Chain

 - Closed kinetic chain (CKC): The distal segment is fixed (foot on the floor, hand on the wall).
 Examples: squat, leg press, push-up, lunge.
-CKC co-contracts agonist and antagonist groups and approximates joint surfaces — favored early after surgery to protect grafts (e.g., ACL).
+CKC co-contracts agonist and antagonist groups and approximates joint surfaces, so it is favored early after surgery to protect grafts such as the anterior cruciate ligament.

 - Open kinetic chain (OKC): The distal segment is free.
 Examples: seated knee extension, biceps curl, leg curl.
-OKC isolates muscle groups and creates more shear at the moving joint.
-Used selectively when isolation is the goal.
+OKC isolates a muscle group but creates more shear at the moving joint — which is why open-chain knee extension is restricted early after ACL reconstruction.

 Muscle Contraction Types